Pyronota festiva: Diet and foraging

 The larvae feed on the roots of the mānuka tree, providing the eggs were laid in the soil around a mānuka tree.
 Larvae not in this situation have also been known to feed on matagouri roots and the roots of sweet briar roses.
 In 70% of cases, larvae were found feeding in the first 4 cm of soil, directly below the ‘turf mat'.

 Adult beetles feed on the vegetation of the mānuka tree.
 They also feed on grass roots in agricultural areas, which is the reason they are such a pest to agriculture, as they harm the grass that dairy cows eat.

-Mānuka beetles have been studied and examined a lot in the Taranaki region.
+Mānuka beetles have been studied and examined extensively in the Taranaki region.
 However, there are low numbers of adult beetles here because of their preference of food.
 They are not succeeding as well as possible in the Taranaki region because of their low counts of Leptospermum species existing both in present and past times.
 When mānuka plant species are not in abundance, mānuka beetles are being forced to feed on "matagouri (Discaria toumatou), sweet briar (Rosa rubiginosa), and Leptospermum spp."